Eros Maddy

-Eros Horatio Emmanuel Maddy (born 5 February 2001) is a Dutch professional footballer who plays as a right winger for French club Laval on loan from Auxerre.
+Eros Horatio Emmanuel Maddy (born 5 February 2001) is a Dutch professional footballer who plays as a right winger.
+He is currently a free agent.

 Club career

-He made his Eerste Divisie debut for Jong Ajax on 20 November 2018 in a game against Jong FC Utrecht as a 60th minute substitute for Sebastian Pasquali.
+He made his Eerste Divisie debut for Jong Ajax on 20 November 2018 in a game against Jong FC Utrecht as a 60th-minute substitute for Sebastian Pasquali.

 On 13 July 2022, Maddy signed a two-year contract with an option for an additional season with Helmond Sport.
 He made his competitive debut for the club on 5 August, the opening matchday of the 2022–23 Eerste Divisie season, replacing Peter van Ooijen in the 74th minute of a 1–0 away loss.

 On 25 July 2023, Maddy moved to Auxerre in France on a three-year deal, with an optional fourth year.

 On 1 September 2025, Maddy was loaned by Laval in Ligue 2.

 Personal life

 Born in the Netherlands, Maddy is of Surinamese and Sierra Leonian descent.